AryamanReddi99/Creature-Forest/README.md

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/modified-hawks-expectance.png" width="300">

-Our expectance plot predicts equilibrium at about one-third doves.
+Our expectance plot predicts equilibrium at about one-third Strategy A (Doves).
 We can insert our payoff values into **payoff_dict** and observe the simulation:

 ```python
 payoff_dict = {